Skip to Content

 Sharing is caring!

 Fall is the perfect time to make the best homemade pumpkin muffins you have ever made.
-This pumpkin muffin recipe will become your absolute favorite muffin recipe for this time of year.
+Delicious pumpkin flavor, soft and moist muffin topped with melted butter for the perfect fall bite.
+For more inspiration, check out my list of The Best Pumpkin Recipes.

 When fall rolls around, I find myself in the kitchen making all kinds of pumpkin spice recipes.
 A few I have made recently are these Air Fryer Pumpkin Hand Pies and this delicious Pumpkin Coconut Soup.